altenwald/exampple/README.md

 ## Functional Testing

 Finally, but maybe the most important topic, we have facilities to perform the testing part of our component.
-Thanks to `Exampply.DummyTcp` we can easily use the following macros to test our systems.
+Thanks to `Exampply.DummyTcpComponent` we can easily use the following macros to test our systems.

 The definition of the test should be: